NYU Major in Public Policy

 - develop written, verbal, and interpersonal communication skills; and

 - understand their civic responsibilities and make ethical judgments.

 This is an 11 course major with 6 core courses (quantitative analysis, economics, politics, and ethics and justice), 4 electives, and a senior seminar requirement.

 The idea underlying the major is that there is a core set of skills and tools that comprise the foundation of the study of public policy.
 The required courses in the major (coupled with additional electives) are designed to provide you with those skills and tools.

 Please note that the major is only open to students who will graduate in Spring 2017 or later.

 General Advisement Recommendations

-If you are a second-year student and have not completed the two prerequisite courses already, you should meet with one of the two faculty directors for advisement before Spring 2015 registration begins.
+If you are a second-year student and have not completed the two prerequisite courses already, you should meet with one of the two faculty directors for advisement before registration begins.
 All students are welcome to meet with the faculty directors for advisement.

 Also, if you have questions, you may find some basic answers in the FAQs.

 After graduating, Public Policy majors will be prepared for a wide range of jobs in the nonprofit, private and public sectors.
 Before coming to NYU Wagner for a graduate degree, undergraduate Public Policy majors from around the country worked at foundations, political advocacy organizations, consulting firms, government agencies and international policy institutes.